samkeet/pwsafe-export-processor/README.md

 ## Overview

 The PwSafeProcessor is a Python script designed to process tab-separated files (TSV) from Password Safe (pwSafe).
-Purpose of this script is to generate a csv that is compatible to import into other password managers
+Purpose of this script is to generate a csv that is compatible to import into other password managers.

+Originally written to convert PwSafe Exports to Chrome & Apple formats

 ## Features